St. Peter School Health Office

 Student Absence or Tardy Protocol

 Numerous St. Peter students have allergies to certain foods, particularly peanuts and nuts.
 For these students, an allergic reaction can be serious and sometimes life-threatening.
-Please keep this in mind as you prepare your child's snack and lunch and any other food for school parties or bake sales and avoid sending in food or other products containing peanuts, peanut butter, or nuts.
+Please keep this in mind as you prepare your child's snack and lunch and any other food for school parties, bake sales, Extended Care and avoid sending in food or other products containing peanuts, peanut butter, or nuts/tree nuts.
+Tree nuts include, but are not limited to, walnut, almond, hazelnut, cashew, pistachio, and Brazil nuts.
+These are not to be confused or grouped together with peanut which is a legume, or seeds such as sunflower or sesame (FARE - Food Allergy Research & Education).
 When shopping for food, read the ingredients label to ensure the item does not contain peanuts or nuts.
-Since chocolate candy is frequently produced in facilities that also process peanuts, we ask that chocolate candy and bars not be sent in to the school due to the possibility of cross contamination.
+Since chocolate candy is frequently produced in facilities that also process peanuts and nuts, we ask that chocolate candy and bars not be sent in to the school due to the possibility of cross contamination.
 Also, encourage your child not to trade or share food unless permission is granted from the teacher.

 Students may not have possession of any type of medication, prescription or over-the-counter.
 Only students requiring emergency medications (i.e. epinephrine, inhaler, or insulin) will be allowed to self-carry if a written order has been issued by the licensed healthcare provider (LHCP).
 St. Peter School assumes no responsibility for any medication administered by the student to him/herself.

-Students requiring medication to be taken or available at school must have a new Student Medication Authorization Form and/or Inhaler Authorization Form on file at the beginning of each school year.
-Students requiring medication(s) for allergic reactions must also have a new Allergy Agreement & Action Plan on file at the beginning of each school year.
-Students requiring over-the-counter medications to be administered during the school day must have the Student Medication Authorization Form completed by the parent/guardian AND a licensed healthcare provider.
+Students requiring medication to be taken or available at school must have a Student Medication Authorization Form and/or Inhaled Medication Authorization Form on file at the beginning of each school year.
+Students requiring medication(s) for allergic reactions must have an Allergy Agreement & Action Plan on file at the beginning of each school year.
+Students requiring over-the-counter medications to be administered during the school day must have the Student Medication Authorization Form completed and signed by the parent/guardian AND a licensed healthcare provider.

 These forms are listed under Student Life / Health Office Forms.
 Please refer to the Student Medication Policy in the Student/Parent Handbook for complete details.